bridgecrew-perf4/Terraform-VMWare-Workstation/readme.md

 # Clone
 git clone https://github.com/ejbest/Terraform-VMWare-Workstation.git
 #
-# Set the passwords that are in main.tf
+# Set the passwords that match doInTerminal2.sh
 vmrest -C
 #
 # Do this in one terminal session